 Backing up all data may seem like a simple solution, but is often not necessary.
 It can also be expensive.
 To figure out exactly which data requires backup, review your important data and consider whether associated legal obligations dictate a need for backup.

-Consider your backup strategy
+Consider your O365 backup data strategy

 Your backup strategy needs consideration.
 Do you require a full weekly backup, with incremental changes backed up each day; or is another strategy better, based on your use and creation of data.
 You should also implement regular restore testing for backups, to ensure the data is there and intact.
 This also trains staff to ensure smooth process when more stressful circumstances arise.